rsmp-nordic/rsmp_validator/docs/pages/test_site.md

 ## Validator::Site.isolated
 Like `connected`, except that the connection is is closed after the test, before the next test is run.

 Use this if you somehow modify the RSMP::SiteProxy or otherwise make the current connection unstable or unusable.
-Because `isolated` closes the connection after the test, you ensure that the modified RSMP::SiteProxy object is discarted and following tests use a new object.
+Because `isolated` closes the connection after the test, you ensure that the modified RSMP::SiteProxy object is discarded and following tests use a new object.

 ## Validator::Site.disconnected
 Disconnects the site if connected before calling the block with a single argument `task`, which is an an Async::Task.